-ALARM ICON - Indicates that the alarm has been set and is active.

-HOURGLASS ICON - The hourglass icon indicates that a timed count is being taken.

-RADIATION ICON - The flashing radiation icon indicates that an alarm has been triggered and will remain until the radiation levels drop below the set alarm threshold.
-The radiation icon will continue to flash at the top of the display if an alarm has been muted.

-BACKLIGHT ICON - The backlight icon indicates that the backlight has been turned on.

-AUDIO ICON - The audio icon indicates that the audio clicks will sound with each count collected.

-MUTE ICON - The mute icon indicates audio has been turned off and the unit is operating in silent mode.
-It will not mute the audio clicks with each count detected (see AUDIO ICON), and it will not mute the alarm.

-RECORD ICON - The record icon indicates that the readings are being recorded into the internal memory, which can be downloaded with the Free Observer USB Software.
-The record icon will flash when the on board memory is full.
+- △ ALARM ICON Indicates that the alarm has been set and is active. - HOURGLASS ICON The hourglass icon indicates that a timed count is being taken. - RADIATION ICON The flashing radiation icon indicates that an alarm has been triggered and will remain until the radiation levels drop below the set alarm threshold.
+The radiation icon will continue to flash at the top of the display if an alarm has been muted. - BACKLIGHT ICON The backlight icon indicates that the backlight has been turned on. - (C) AUDIO ICON The audio icon indicates that the audio clicks will sound with each count collected. - MUTE ICON The mute icon indicates audio has been turned off and the unit is operating in silent mode.
+It will not mute the audio clicks with each count detected (see AUDIO ICON), and it will not mute the alarm. - RECORD ICON The record icon indicates that the readings are being recorded into the internal memory, which can be downloaded with the Free Observer USB Software.
+The record icon will flash when the on board memory is full. - + The crosshairs, located at the bottom center of the display, mark the center of the GM tube.